hhromic/promrelay-exporter/README.md

-# prometheus-relay
+# prometheus-relay-exporter

-A simple [Prometheus](https://prometheus.io/) relay server written in [Node.js](https://nodejs.org/) for scraping applications in private networks.
+A simple [Prometheus](https://prometheus.io/) relay exporter written in [Node.js](https://nodejs.org/) for scraping applications behind private networks.

+This exporter uses the [multi-target exporter pattern](https://prometheus.io/docs/guides/multi-target-exporter/) described in the Prometheus documentation.

 The motivating use case for this project can be found [here](use-case.md).